41 pages 1 hour read

 The book opens with a prologue in which Leon recalls a “Schindler’s Jews” reunion that he attended in 1965 in Los Angeles.
 By this time, Leon is 35 and working as a teacher.
 As he was only 15 when he and Schindler last met, he is worried that Schindler will not remember him.
 To his great surprise, Schindler recognizes Leon immediately and greets him warmly.

 Later, the family is sent to the Nazi labor camp in Płaszów, just outside Kraków, which the author characterizes as “hell on earth” (113).
-Here, the inmates suffer inhuman treatment and physical deprivation at the hands of Nazi overseers, mostly notably the sadistic commandant Amon Goeth.
+Here, the inmates suffer inhuman treatment and physical deprivation at the hands of Nazi overseers, mostly notably the sadistic commandant, Amon Goeth.
 Leon is separated from his parents in the camp, but he manages to see them surreptitiously while working in an onsite brush factory.

-Oskar Schindler builds Emalia, a factory adjacent to the Płaszów camp, and recruits 30 Jews to work there; Leon and his parents and brother are among those chosen.
+Meanwhile, Oskar Schindler builds Emalia, a factory adjacent to the Płaszów camp, and recruits 30 Jews to work there; Leon and his parents and brother are among those chosen.
 At Emalia, Leon is impressed by Schindler’s goodness and decency, which belie his membership in the Nazi party.

 As the tide turns against the Germans in the war, they decide to close down Emalia.
 However, Schindler orchestrates a plan to move the factory to Czechoslovakia.
 After a brief period in the brutal Gross-Rosen concentration camp, Leon and his family are transferred to Schindler’s new factory.
 When the Soviet army begins to close in on the Germans, Schindler liquidates Emalia, frees his employees, and flees.
 In all, he is responsible for saving almost 1,200 Jewish lives.

-After the war, Leon, his parents, and surviving siblings move first to Kraków, then to a displaced persons camp in the American occupation zone in Germany, and finally settle in the United States.
+After the war, Leon, his parents, and surviving siblings move first to Kraków, then to a displaced persons camp in the American occupation zone in Germany.
+They finally settle in the United States.
 Leon serves in the army in the Korean War, attends college, and becomes a teacher.
 Only late in his life, after the widespread popularity of the movie Schindler’s List, does he begin to open up about his Holocaust experiences, giving talks to schools and other groups across North America.

 blurred text